-The words of 18th century mathematician, Sophie Germain, reveals the interconnectedness of the two disciplines.
-In your Math 3 course, armed with a strong foundation in geometry, you will further your understanding of algebraic laws in the context of several settings and with access to more mathematical tools.
+In Math 3, armed with a strong foundation in geometry, you will further your understand- ing of algebraic laws in the context of several settings and with access to more mathematical tools.
 You will join your fellow students in the investigation and comparison of models of growth, from linear to polynomial to exponential and to logarithmic.
 Indirect variation and rational functions play a large part as we delve into the effective population of the Southern Elephant Seal.

 Whether you are collaborating on a carbon-dating project to determine the age of fossil remains or studying the growth of a pandemic, you will view problems from the varying vantage points of different individuals and be an active member of a team working towards a single goal.
 Independent work will allow you to exercise the resilience and perseverance developed in your earlier years of mathematical study.
 You will revisit trigonometry, but not as a set of ratios in a right triangle, but as a function that models the periodic nature of much in the world around us.
-Math 3 will provide the tools needed to investigate further and in much greater depth the functions that you will see in Precalculus as preparation for the study of Calculus.
+Math 3 will provide the tools needed to investigate further and in much greater depth the functions that you will see in pre-calculus as preparation for the study of Calculus.